Claudio Echeverri: International career

 Echeverri has represented Argentina at both under-17 and under-23 levels.
 Echeverri scored five goals and assisted thrice for Argentina in the 2023 South American U-17 Championship in Ecuador, where Argentina ended third and qualified them for the 2023 FIFA U-17 World Cup in Indonesia.
 On 24 November 2023, he scored a hat-trick in a 3–0 quarter-final victory over rivals Brazil.
 He scored five goals and won the Bronze Boot as Argentina lost to eventual winners Germany on penalties in the semi-finals before losing to Mali in the third place match.
 He also represented Argentina U-23 in the 2024 CONMEBOL Pre-Olympic Tournament in Venezuela where they qualified for the 2024 Olympic Games.

 Style of play

 A gifted playmaker, Echeverri has been nicknamed El Diablito (English: little devil) after former Bolivian international footballer Marco Etcheverry, who was nicknamed El Diablo, as the two share "devilish" dribbling, pace in one-on-one situations, and a powerful shot, as well as a similar last name.
-He has listed Lionel Messi and former River player Juan Fernando Quintero as two players he idolises.
+He has listed Lionel Messi and River player Juan Fernando Quintero as two players he idolises.
 Unlike Messi, he is right-footed, but they are similar in stature (171 cm) and share that low centre of gravity dribbling style.